Lyme disease and related tick-borne infections

 - Stage 2 is early disseminated Lyme disease.
 It occurs weeks to months after the tick bite when the bacteria have begun to spread throughout the body.

 - Stage 3 is late Lyme disease.
-It occurs months to years after the tick bite when the bacteria have spread throughout the body.
+It occurs months to years after the tick bite when the bacteria have spread to various parts of the body.

 Early Localized Lyme Disease